 When discussing food plots, I like to think of them in two different ways.
 Feeding plots are big and help supplement the local herd’s nutritional needs.
 Most of the deer feed in these near or after dark.
 I do not hunt feeding plots.
 Killing plots are small, and deer feel comfortable feeding in these during shooting hours.
 I do hunt killing plots.

-When creating a food plot I always consider two things.
+When creating a food plot I always consider three things.
 First, am I going to hunt it?
-And second, if so, how am I going to access it?
-Also, what wind do I need?
+Second, how am I going to access it?
+Lastly, what wind do I need?
 This in itself is an entirely different topic, but always consider these questions before selecting a location for your food plot.
 There’s no sense making a sweet killing plot that I can’t hunt.
 Or making a feeding plot that I can’t walk by without bumping all of the deer out of it.

-Here are my three types of poor man’s food plots:
+Here are three types of poor man’s food plots:

 3. Just fertilizer

-The last, and simplest, plot I use requires a bit of fertilizer and … that’s it — just fertilizer.
+The last and simplest plot I use requires a bit of fertilizer and that’s it — just fertilizer.
 I will find potential treestand or feeding areas and fertilize them.
-Yep, it’s that simple, I fertilize the native weeds.
+Yep, I fertilize the native weeds.
 Deer know where their food is the healthiest and will easily find these areas.
 Their nutrient-rich weeds will become preferred food sources and the results are impressive.
 I like to use a bag of 12-12-12 fertilizer mix from my local Home Depot.
 I prefer to fertilize them in the spring and summer, but sometimes wait for the fertilizer to go on clearance in late spring.

-That’s it … short, sweet and simple, just like this article.
+That’s it — short, sweet and simple.
 Get out this year and try a poor man’s plot.
 You don’t need to spend a lot of money creating an effective food plot.
 As always, be safe and have fun.
-And send us pictures of your plot … and your trophies.
+And send us pictures of your plot — and your trophies.